Two-color Soergel calculus and simple transitive 2-representations: Introduction

 We also thank Nils Carqueville, Michael Ehrig, Lars Thorge Jensen, Vanessa Miemietz, SageMath, Antonio Sartori and Paul Wedrich for helpful comments and discussions, as well as Volodymyr Mazorchuk for many detailed and very helpful comments on a draft of this paper.
 Special thanks to the anonymous referee for a careful reading of this paper, for very helpful suggestions, for pointing out an error in the first version of this paper, and for improving the ``grammar of the world''.

 M.M. likes to thank the Hausdorff Center for Mathematics in Bonn for sponsoring a research visit.
 D.T. thanks the 2016 European Championship for providing a quiet working atmosphere in the mathematical institute during which a big part of his work on this paper was done.
+M. M. is partially supported by FCT/Portugal through the project UID/MAT/04459/2013.